“Don’t we make a good pair?” she demands, slamming the door. “Snow and Blood. Real pretty.”

 “If you say so.”
 I place the mug at the edge of my desk, then back away from it.

 She eyes it.
-Studies me, wary as an animal recently wounded, then reaches into her little leather purse to remove white leather gloves that have seen better days.
-These, she dons quickly, then takes three decisive strides to snatch her mug from the desk and scurry back against the wall.
+Studies me, wary as a wounded beast, then reaches into her little leather purse to remove white leather gloves that have seen better days.
+She dons them quickly, takes three decisive strides to snatch her mug from the desk, then scurries back against the wall.

 She sips.
 Winces.

 “It is quite hot,” I say, deadpan, and silently admit I deserve the dry glare she gives me for it.

 “Because it is hospitable, and I am not your enemy.”

 “You don’t know that.”